By Mel Lee-Smith

-It's virtually impossible to gauge the type of coverage your pet will need down the road, and with all the pet insurance providers and policy options, how can you know which best pet insurance is right for your dog or cat's needs?
+It's virtually impossible to gauge the type of coverage your pet will need down the road.
+And with all the different, providers, plan options, and coverage exclusions, how can you know which pet insurance policy is best for your dog?

-Fortunately, we've analyzed some of the industry's most popular pet insurance providers and compiled a list of our top picks to make your decision a little easier.
+To make your decision a little easier, we've analyzed plans from the most popular pet insurance providers and compiled a list of our top picks.

-Healthy Paws is a top dog in terms of customer ratings, with a 9.8 average satisfaction rating on Consumer Affairs and a 4 out of 5 rating on the Better Business Bureau.
-Customers praise Healthy Paws for their responsiveness, quick processing times, and problem resolution measures.
-Another perk of Healthy Paws is that customers can submit claims directly on the app by taking a picture of their pet's veterinary paperwork.
+Customers praise Healthy Paws for responsiveness, quick processing times, and problem-resolution measures.
+Another perk of Healthy Paws is that customers can submit claims directly on the app by taking a picture of their vet's invoice.

 So how does Healthy Paws rank among similar pet insurance plans?
 An independent study investigating the relationship between the cost and coverage of US pet insurance policies found that Healthy Paws paid out more than other popular pet plans, including Trupanion and Embrace.

 It's important to note that Healthy Paws requires a full check-up and current medical history report before enrollment or within 15 days of sign-up.
-Healthy Paws doesn't cover expenses related to pre-existing illness, preventative care, or hip dysplasia within the first year of coverage or in dogs who enrolled after age 6.
+Healthy Paws doesn't cover expenses related to pre-existing illnesses, preventative care, or hip dysplasia within the first year of coverage or in dogs who enrolled after age 6.

 Trupanion likely won't pay out quite as much as Healthy Paws, but it's still a solid pet insurance plan for dogs with hereditary conditions.